yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 \gigaspaces-xap-premium-8.0.1\bin\gs pudeploy ..\tools\maven\my-app\feeder\target\my-app-feeder.jar
 {code}

 (!)
-You may find the different Processing Unit libraries under the {{target}} folder of each Processing Unit.
+You may find the different Processing Unit libraries under the `target` folder of each Processing Unit.

 Once the different processing will be deployed you should have the following displayed as part of the GS-UI:
 {indent}!GRA:Screens^mule_deploy.jpg!{indent}